-One of my favorite things about Clickfunnels is the community aspect of it.
-Currently there are over 80,000 members in the Clickfunnels Facebook group also known as “funnel hackers”.
+One of our favorite things about Clickfunnels is the community aspect of it.
+There are thousands of members in the Facebook group known as “funnel hackers”.

-This is beneficial because the group is more than willing to help beginners not only make money but also solve tech issues quickly.
+This is beneficial because the group is supportive of beginners and not just help them make money online but also solve tech issues quickly.

 Another good thing about the community is the ability to ask strategy related questions and have people who are knowledgeable in the same software you are using who can give you a quick response.

-A lot of the times, some of these people are millionaires and part of Russell Brunsons “2 comma club”.
-You can build some pretty solid connections pretty quickly.
+A lot of the times, some of these people are millionaires and part of Russell Brunsons’ 2 comma club.

-The 2 comma club award is an award that individuals who have made over 1 million dollars with Clickfunnels receive!
+The 2 comma club award is an award to people who have made in excess of a million dollars as a Clickfunnels affiliate!

 The community doesn’t stop there!